SAVE LAFAYETTE TREES UPDATES

 --------

 Lafayette Homeowner Council - today (July 27) the LHC again submitted a letter to the Lafayette City Council asking they hold PG&E accountable to safety while operating our pipelines, particularly regarding the use of automated shut-off valves.
 They also ask the City to stop the tree-cutting agreement with PG&E as this program does not improve safety.
-We couldn't agree more.
-We appreciate their support, and encourage everyone to read their letter.
-Read the full letter here.
+We appreciate their support, and encourage everyone to read their letter here.

 --------

 PG&E Pipeline Safety - In our last discussion with PG&E, we discussed PG&E's second exposed pipeline report that confirmed dangers of exposed lines with overhanging trees during wildfire.
-PG&E again chose to not study the welds on the pipeline, which is a major oversight.
+PG&E again chose to not study the welds on the pipeline, which we believe is a mistake.
 PG&E also confirmed they mis-identified the Girl Scout camp as non High Consequence Area, and that they fixed that designation.
 PG&E said there were again 17 dig-in accidents in their gas pipeline system in Lafayette, which we identified as an issue that needs addressing.
-We hope these (and other) safety concerns will be resolved instead of their plan to remove trees above the pipeline.
+We hope these (and other) safety concerns will be resolved before removing trees above the pipeline.

 LETTER TO CPUC SENT BY LAFAYETTE MAYOR - PG&E has stopped communicating with Lafayette and its residents regarding gas safety.
 This fundamental change in how they worked with us to improve pipeline safety happened after we pointed out the exposed pipelines in Briones Park and Girl Scout camp, thereby showing PG&E does not adequately prioritize safety issues.
 As a result, the Mayor of Lafayette has sent this strong letter to the head of the CPUC, copying Governor Newsom and PG&E CEO Bill Johnson.
 Thank you, Mayor Mike Anderson!
 We will update this site with any reaction from the CPUC, PG&E, or our state officials.